Co-modularity and Detection of Co-communities: Co-modularity and Co-Community Detection

-Technical derivations relating to Algorithm \ref{specClustAlg} appear in Supplement A, and are based on arguments made previously in the context of unipartite (symmetric) community detection \citep{newman2013spectral}, extending them to this context of (asymmetric) co-community detection.
+We note that there are a range of choices and alternatives for steps 1-3 of Algorithm \ref{specClustAlg}.
+The specifics of how to identify the set of co-communities in step 4 of Algorithm \ref{specClustAlg}, i.e., the identification of $C$ as particular pairings of the identified $X$-node groupings and $Y$-node groupings, are discussed further in Section \ref{idenCompCoCom}.
+Technical derivations relating to Algorithm \ref{specClustAlg} appear in Appendix A, and are based on arguments made previously in the context of unipartite (symmetric) community detection \citep{newman2013spectral} for two communities, extending them to this context of (asymmetric) co-community detection.
 We note in particular, that the notion of modularity assumes that within-community edges are more probable than between-community edges, and therefore modularity maximisation is only consistent if constraints are applied to ensure this assumption holds \citep{zhao2012consistency}.
-In the community detection setting, under suitable constraints, the solutions which maximise model likelihood and modularity are identical \citep{bickel2009nonparametric}. \begin{Proposition} The solution which maximises the model likelihood specified in equation \ref{modelEll}, subject also to the constraint of equation \ref{poissonCons}, is equivalent to the maximum co-modularity assignment obtained via Algorithm \ref{specClustAlg}. \end{Proposition} \begin{proof} The proof appears in Supplement B. It extends arguments made previously in relation to community detection \citep{newman2013spectral} to this context of co-community detection. \end{proof}
+In the community detection setting, under suitable constraints, the solutions which maximise model likelihood and modularity are identical \citep{bickel2009nonparametric}. \begin{Proposition} The solution which maximises the model likelihood specified in equation \ref{modelEll}, subject also to the constraint of equation \ref{poissonCons}, is equivalent to the maximum co-modularity assignment obtained via Algorithm \ref{specClustAlg}. \end{Proposition} \begin{proof} The proof for the case of two co-communities appears in Appendix B. It extends arguments made previously in relation to community detection \citep{newman2013spectral} to this context of co-community detection. \end{proof}